polar-app/polar-app/incremental-reading.md

 # Incremental Reading

-Pagemarks are a new concept for tracking your reading inspired by incremental reading.
+Incremental reading is a strategy around suspending and resuming reading of a document over time.
+Reading the documents in chunks and coming back to the document at any future point in time.

+Incremental reading in Polar is implemented with the use of "pagemarks" which allow the user to mark regions of the document as read.

 Pagemarks allow suspend and resume of reading for weeks and months in the future until you're ready to resume, without losing your place.

 Pagemarks are contrasted with bookmarks in that a bookmark is only a simple